openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 4

 *These magical glyphs are usually created to guard items of power.
-While diverse in pattern and style, they are usually ornately designed and appear as art objects affixed to a wall until triggered is met.*
+While diverse in pattern and style, they are usually ornately designed and appear as art objects affixed to a wall until triggered.*

+Energy 5, Autonomous

 **Special**: Once activated and affixed to a surface, an Aegis of Warding cannot be moved.
 A successful removal destroys it in the process.
 In addition, all damage dealt by the Aegis is lethal damage.